 Essential Tips for Your Trek

-Reserve Early: Inca Trail permits are limited.
-Book at least 6 months ahead, especially between May and September.
+- Book your Inca Trail permit early, as spots are limited.
+Try to reserve at least six months in advance, especially if you plan to go between May and September.

-Packing: A small daypack with hiking boots, layered clothing, waterproof gear, bug spray, and sunscreen is essential.
+- Pack a small daypack with hiking boots, layered clothes, waterproof gear, bug spray, and sunscreen.
+These items are essential for your trip.

 - Crowds: High demand; early booking necessary.